-The spirit of partnership at Bio-X continues throughout the Clark Center with specialized laboratories working to educate, to discover, and to disseminate the knowledge gained.
+The spirit of partnership at Stanford Bio-X continues throughout the Clark Center with specialized laboratories working to educate, to discover, and to disseminate the knowledge gained.

 - Optogenetics Innovation Laboratory (OIL)